JEKO10/Task-tracker/README.md

 ## Project task

 One of my first apps made in react.
-You are able to add, remove, edit and filter completed tasks.
+I got inspiration from a YouTube video.

 ## Project overview

-Add, edit, remove and mark completed tasks.
-You can display only completed/uncompleted tasks.
-I used filter method for deleting and filtering completed/uncompleted tasks.
-After adding 3 or more tasks, button for clearing all tasks appears.
-I used local storage for setting and getting added tasks.
+You are able to add and remove tasks, add and remove reminder on tasks.
+I used local storage for setting 4 default tasks.
 Website is fully responsive.

 ## Built with

 - React
-- Sass
+- CSS
 - React Icons
 - GitHub Pages

 ## Live preview

 [Click for live preview](https://jeko10.github.io/Task-tracker/)